DanielRyan06/Airlabs-API/README.md

-This pulls information on a flight using the AirLabs API.:
+This pulls information on a flight using the AirLabs API.
 To use this, you will need an Airlabs API key which you can get for free from here: https://airlabs.co/signup